 Gas - The City uses a "market-based" purchase strategy.
 This means that gas rates change every month based on market prices.
 The City of Palo Alto adopted a carbon neutral gas portfolio in 2017.
 Click here to learn more.

-Water - Palo Altans are fortunate to get water from the Hetch-Hetchy system, one of the most pristine, high-quality sources in the country.
-But like all Californians, we have to face the risk of not having enough water to meet ever-growing needs in some years; a challenge that is not going away.
+Water - Palo Alto is fortunate to get its water from the Hetch-Hetchy system, one of the most pristine, high-quality sources in the country.
+Like all Californians, we face the risk of not having enough water to meet ever-growing needs in some years; a challenge that is not going away.
 Recurring drought cycles are a permanent feature of water supply in this state.
-Learn more about our water supply and resources through our Urban Water Management Plan.
+Learn more about our water supply and through our Urban Water Management Plan.

 View a summary of All Current CPAU Infrastructure Projects

-Gas - Leading the industry with an aggressive capital improvement and maintenance program, the City continues its work to upgrade, replace and improve gas distribution system infrastructure to ensure reliability and safety.
+Gas - CPAU leads the industry with an aggressive capital improvement and maintenance program.
+The City continues its work to upgrade, replace and improve the gas distribution infrastructure to reliability and safety.

 Sewer - CPAU continues to maintain and replace sewer lines that are reaching the end of useful life.
-Since July of 2011, the City has been engaged in an industry-leading program to search for and identify any gas line crossbores in sewer pipes to ensure customer safety when dealing with blocked sewer lines.
+Since July 2011, the City has engaged in an industry-leading program to search for and identify any gas line crossbores into sewer pipes.
+This program will help ensure customer safety when dealing with blocked sewer lines.

 Give us feedback!
 We value your opinion, comments, insights or questions!
 Send them to us at UtilitiesCommunications@CityofPaloAlto.org